 Form SK479, Saskatchewan Credit

-You may be entitled to the benefit listed in this section, even if you do not have to pay tax.
-To claim this amount, attach a completed Form SK479, Saskatchewan Credit, to your return.
+You may be entitled to the benefits listed in this section, even if you do not have to pay tax.
+To claim these amounts, attach a completed Form SK479, Saskatchewan Credit, to your return.

 Active families benefit (AFB)

-You can claim up to a maximum of $150 per child born in 2006 or later for the fees paid in 2024 that relate to the cost of registering a child, whom you are the legal guardian of or who is your, your spouse's or common-law partner's child in an eligible activity.
-If a child is eligible for the disability tax credit, you can claim a maximum of $200 for that child.
+You can claim up to a maximum of $300 per child born in 2007 or later for the fees paid in 2025 that relate to the cost of registering a child, whom you are the legal guardian of or who is your (or your spouse's or common-law partner's) child, in an eligible activity.
+If a child is eligible for the disability tax credit, you can claim a maximum of $400 for that child.

 Only one individual can claim the AFB for a child.